lisaoude/artist-guesser/README.md

 **C** - Could haves
 _These features can be added if there's enough time to do so_
 - [ ] Give hints if the correct answer hasn't been given after a certain amount of time
-- [ ] Create rooms so multiple groups can play their own game at once
+- [ ] Create rooms so multiple groups can play their own game at the same time

 </br>

 **W** - Would haves
 _These features can be added in the future_
 - [ ] Set up all time best scoreboard
-- [ ] Set up point system based on time (1000 points to start, lose 1 point every millisecond you don't answer correctly)
+- [ ] Set up point system based on time (1000 points to start, lose 1 point every second you don't answer correctly)

 </br>